Cars with W Engine: Powerful and Rare Choices

 Key Takeaways

-• Notable Models: Iconic cars like the Volkswagen Passat W8, Bentley Continental GT, and Bugatti Chiron are prime examples of the power and rarity W engines offer.
+• Legendary Models: Iconic cars like the Volkswagen Passat W8, Bentley Continental GT, and Bugatti Chiron epitomize the engineering excellence of W engines.

 History of W Engines